emilija-lazarevic/API-Test-Automation-Assessment/test-scenarios/test-scenarios.md

 Scenario: Successful login
 Given the user enters a correct username
 And the correct password
-Then API returns status code 200 and a session token
+Then the API returns status code 200 and a session token

 Scenario: Unsuccessful login with a bad username
 Given the user enters a non-existing username
-Then API returns status code 400
+Then the API returns status code 400
 And 'User not found' error message

 Scenario: Unsuccessful login without a username
 Given the user leaves the username field empty
 And enters a password
-Then API returns status code 400
+Then the API returns status code 400
 And 'Missing email or username' error message

 Scenario: Unsuccessful login without a password
 Given the user enters an existing username
 And leaves the password field empty
-Then API returns status code 400
+Then the API returns status code 400
 And 'Missing password' error message

-Scenario: Unsuccessful login with a wrong HTTP method Given the user tries to send a login request through a PUT/PATCH method Then API returns status code 404
+Scenario: Unsuccessful login with a wrong HTTP method Given the user tries to send a login request through a PUT/PATCH method Then the API returns status code 404

 ```